The David Allen Prize

 • if the applicant is nominated by a third party, written acceptance by the applicant of the nomination.

-The nomination materials should be sent to Dr Tanya Hill – thill@museum.vic.gov.au.
+Nominations should be emailed to the ASA Prizes and Awards Coordinator Dr Tanya Hill – thill@museum.vic.gov.au.

 2021